 Tier 3 and 4 members in the Article 15 retirement plan qualify for retirement benefits after they’ve earned five years of credited service.
 Once you’re vested, you have a right to a NYSLRS retirement benefit — even if you leave public employment.
 Though your pension is guaranteed, the amount of your pension depends on several factors, including when you retire.
 Here is some information that can help you determine the right time to retire.

 Three Reasons to Keep Working

-- Your final average salary (FAS) is a significant factor in the calculation of your pension benefit.
-Since working longer usually means a higher FAS, continued public employment can increase your pension.
+- Your final average earnings (FAE) are a significant factor in the calculation of your pension benefit.
+Since working longer usually means a higher FAE, continued public employment can increase your pension.

 - The other part of your retirement calculation is your service credit.
-More service credit obviously earns you a larger pension benefit, but after 20 years, it also gets you a better pension formula.
-For Tier 3 and 4 members, if you retire with less than 20 years of service, the formula is FAE × 1.66% × years of service; between 20 and 30 years, the formula becomes FAS × 2.00% × years of service.
+More service credit can earn you a larger pension benefit, and, after 20 years, it also gets you a better pension formula.
+For Tier 3 and 4 members, if you retire with less than 20 years of service, the formula is FAE × 1.66% × years of service.
+Between 20 and 30 years, the formula becomes FAE × 2.00% × years of service.
 After 30 years of service, your pension benefit continues to increase at a rate of 1.5 percent of FAE for each year of service.

 If You’re Not Working, Here’s Something to Consider

 Everyone’s situation is unique.
-For example, if you’re vested, you no longer work for a public employer and you don’t think you will again, retiring at 55 might make sense.
+For example, if you’re vested and no longer work for a public employer, and you don’t think you will again, taking your pension at 55 might make sense.
 When you do the math, full benefits at age 62 will take 19 years to match the money you’d have received retiring at age 55 — even with the reduction.

 This post has focused on Tier 3 and 4 members.
-To see how early retirement affects members in other tiers, visit our About Benefit Reductions page.
+To see how retirement age affects members in other tiers, visit our About Benefit Reductions page.